 AND THE CHILDREN OF ISRAEL ENCAMPED IN GILGAL, AND KEPT THE PASSOVER on the fourteenth day of the month at twilight in the plains of Jericho.
 (Josh.
 5:10)

 Scriptures are absolutely clear about the matter.
 The command for fleshy circumcision to observe Passover was only applicable after the Israelites entered their portion of the Promised Land!
-What is also important to understand is that this instruction was given as part of the Torah of Moses (the Law, Old Covenant) and not the Torah of Trust.
+What is also important to understand is that this instruction was given as part of the Torah of Moses (the Law, Old Covenant) and not the Torah of Trust, which Abraham had been under.

 Therefore, Passover along with its sacrificial lamb was only required as a one time event at the beginning of the Exodus in Egypt.